 Cats are creatures of routine that do not tend to adjust too well to significant life changes.
 With any change in environment, your cat can become easily frazzled, giving them a heavy burden of stress.
-Stress, as we know, can lead to health concerns, including seizures in cats.
+Stress, as we know, can lead to health concerns, and internal bodily stress may perpetuate some forms of seizures in cats.

 This article will go over seizures in cats, what causes them, and how you can handle your cat’s seizures.
 We will further discuss signs that your cat may be stressed as well as how to reduce your cat’s stress.